 So, what does this mean?
 When you provide your personal details to us we use your information for our legitimate business interests to carry out our work:

 Before doing this, though, we will also carefully consider and balance any potential impact on you and your rights.

-We use various ways to achieve our vision of helping two million people by 2020.
+We use various ways to achieve our vision of helping Three Million Healthy Homes by 2030.
 We will process the personal information you have supplied to us to conduct and manage our business.
 This will enable us to give you the most appropriate service, information, marketing and provide the best and most secure experience.
 These are what we consider to be our legitimate interests.

 Our interests include: